Sleippnir/Sleippnir/README.md

 ## Featured Technical Programs (Proof of Execution)

 This section contains detailed case studies for end-to-end technical programs I have designed and planned.
+Project outlines are not the final products for proprietary and confidential motives, this is purely a showcase of my own thought process when faced with a business opportunity or design challenge.

 ### Enterprise Document Repository Strategy & Implementation (SharePoint)